Drifta Dot 6 Soft Top

 Since first spotting the rugged looking DOT I was impressed by what seemed to be an ‘over engineer first’ and ‘accessories second’ design philosophy.

-With our July trip to Steep Point, Dirk Hartog Island and Francois Peron National Park looming Luke, the Founder and Owner of DRIFTA, was eager to challenge his DOT to some rugged west coast terrain.
-He expedited a freight run and sent a DRIFTA truck cross country with a brand new near top spec DOT 6 Independent Suspension model for us to put through its paces.
+With our July trip to Steep Point, Dirk Hartog Island and Francois Peron National Park looming and Drifta were eager to challenge the DOT to some rugged west coast terrain.
+He expedited a freight run and sent a Drifta truck cross country with a brand new near top-spec DOT 6 Independent Suspension model for us to put through its paces.
 Those of you that know (or have heard of) the Steep Point Road will be aware of its notorious corrugations.
-Francois Peron National Park is currently worse, and on Dirk Hartog Island the track conditions cycle between corrugations, sharp limestone and soft sand – some good testing ground.
+Francois Peron National Park is currently worse and on Dirk Hartog Island the track conditions cycle between corrugations, sharp limestone and soft sand – some good testing ground.

 So as enjoyable as testing new gear is, and as tough as the DOT appeared to be, I must say once it was heading our way across the Nullarbor I did have some hesitations.
 We like to look after gear, and although DRIFTA were confident, we would still be dealing with the situation in quite a remote location if the trailer were to fail.

 Fast forward and the trailer was loaded, connected and we were on our way north, and away from the winter rain.